 But by now anyway, the insanity of a move back to the UK was starting to hit me.
 With the increased border security, it was unlikely I would be able to get the dog into the UK, let alone the guinea pigs.
 Juggling quarantine requirements would mean I would have to find somewhere to stay when I returned to the UK.
 It would need to have furniture, as mine would take a while to arrive.
 Likely many shops were shut, and even if they weren’t, I probably wouldn’t be allowed to go.
 Quarantine with no bed and no TV…

 In the midst of all this chaos, a job popped up in the North of Norway.
-Mattilsynet, the Norwegian government veterinary service were looking for a vet.
+Mattilsynet (the Norwegian equivalent of the UK Food Standards Agency) were looking for a vet.
 The duties were very wide ranging, as often happens in remote places.
 Lower population often results in less specialisation… and that has always suited me.
 Easily bored, I love doing different things.
 And so I applied.

 All that happened only three weeks ago.
 And in one week’s time, I will be driving north to take up my new post.
 It’s a thirty hour journey and I will be taking it with my son John, our dog Triar, and a pair of guinea pigs.